Torboy, Washington

 Torboy is a census-designated place in Ferry County, Washington, United States.

 Demographics

 In 2010, it had a population of 49.
-28 of the inhabitants were male, and 21 were female.
+The census reported that 28 of the inhabitants were male, and 21 were female.

 Geography

-Torboy is located in northwestern Ferry County at coordinates 48°40′48″N 118°39′47″W, along Washington State Route 21.
+Torboy is located in northwestern Ferry County along Washington State Route 21.
 It is 5 mi northeast of Republic, the county seat, and 16 mi south of Curlew.
-It is bordered to the north by the Curlew Lake CDP.
+The community is bordered to the north by the Curlew Lake CDP.

 According to the U.S. Census Bureau, the Torboy CDP has a total area of 2.5 sqkm, of which 0.07 sqkm, or 2.90%, is water.
 The Sanpoil River flows through the community.